-If Payment or No Payment Reports on Credit: Freddie Mac requires the higher payment be used between what is reported on the credit report or .50% of the greater of the original loan balance or outstanding balance.
+If Payment Reports on Credit: If the monthly payment is greater than $0, Freddie Mac will now accept that payment be used when calculating the DTI ratio.
 This includes all student loans that are either in fully amortized repayment, IBR/IDR/PAYE/REPAYE repayment plans.

-If No Payment Reports on Credit: If no payment reports on credit due to student loans being in deferment or in forbearance, lender must use the greater of the payment on credit report or 1% or the greater of the original loan balance or outstanding balance.
+If No Payment Reports on Credit: If no payment reports on credit due to student loans being in deferment or in forbearance, lender must use .5% of the outstanding balance as a monthly payment amount.

 Reference: Freddie Mac Loan Product Advisor Guideline Matrix

 FHA Mortgage and IBR Student Loan Guidelines

 If the monthly payment reported on credit is less than 1% of of the outstanding loan balance or less than what is reported on the credit report, the borrower must provide documentation of the actual payment, terms, and balance.